Geometrical representation of subshifts for primitive substitutions: Explicit computation of eigenvalues

 where $v_0$ is the Perron eigenvector of sum $1$.

 We can moreover check that $\sigma$ has no non-trivial coboundary and it has an initials period of $1$ (see~\cite{host} for more details), so the eigenvalues of the subshift are indeed $e^{2 i \pi n \sqrt{2}}$, $n \in \Z$.
 The computation from a proprification leads to the same result.
-Notice that we disagree with~\cite{FMN} Example~2. \end{ex}
+Notice that there is a mistake in~\cite{FMN} Example~2.
+They claim that eigenvalues are $e^{i \pi n \sqrt{2}}$, $n \in \Z$, but their computation leads to the same result as us, they just forgot a $2$ in their conclusion. \end{ex}

 We provide an implementation of this algorithm in the Sage computing system (see~\url{https://www.sagemath.org/}):

 \url{http://www.i2m.univ-amu.fr/perso/paul.mercat/Eigenvalues.html}